Back to work

 System 04

-Boundaries built into the mechanism.
+Safety boundaries were built into the mechanism.

 Two ethical boundaries shaped the architecture.
 The crawler does not submit fake medical intake to real prescribers, and it does not click payment buttons.
 Consultation branch replay lets the system return to stored branch points and explore alternatives without repeatedly pushing fake profiles through live prescriber workflows.
 Payment-boundary detection stops on pricing and billing surfaces without crossing into purchase.